reifjulian/wyoung/README.md

 ## Examples

-**Example 1.** Estimate a model separately for three outcomes (`mpg`, `headroom`, and `turn`) and calculated adjusted *p*-value for `displacement` (3 hypotheses).
+**Example 1.** Estimate a model separately for three outcomes (`mpg`, `headroom`, and `turn`) and calculate adjusted *p*-value for `displacement` (3 hypotheses).
 ```stata
 sysuse auto.dta, clear
 set seed 20
 wyoung mpg headroom turn, cmd(regress OUTCOMEVAR displacement length) familyp(displacement) reps(100)
 ```
 ![Example 1](images/example1.PNG)
 For each regression, the output provides both unadjusted and adjusted *p*-values for testing the null hypothesis that the coefficient on the variable `displacement` equals 0.
-For example, in the regression `regress turn displacment length`, the unadjusted *p*-value is 0.09, while the Westfall-Young adjusted *p*-value is 0.14.
+For example, in the regression `regress turn displacement length`, the unadjusted *p*-value is 0.09, while the Westfall-Young adjusted *p*-value is 0.14.
 The `reps(100)` option specifies 100 bootstrap replications, which is the default setting and is omitted in the examples below for simplicity.

 **Example 2.** Estimate a model separately for three outcomes and for two subgroups defined by `foreign` (3 X 2 = 6 hypotheses).
 ```stata